Evoniuk/terminal-coloring/README.md

     | `l`   | Black   |
     | `w`   | White   |

-    Capitalizing to make the colors bright.
+    capitalizing to make the colors bright, and pressing `x` to erase.
 3. Press `s` to save and `q` to quit.